Leonid10011/ecommerce-backend/README.md

 #### Todo
 -Validate all DTOs.
 But for this I wait till the frontend is ready and corresponding to it needs I will validate data in backend.
+-comment all models and funtions with its parameters to make it more easier to work with them in IDE
 -Not yet sure what will be needed in future, as this is my first approach to a backend.